wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This way, all memory components can learn their immediate neighbors, including the identities, address ranges, etc., by receiving and parsing the initialization events.

+### Bus Construction

+The constructor of `class Bus` performs parameter retrieval, which is implemented in `configureParameters()` and link configuration, which is implemented in `configureLinks()`.
+Method `configureLinks()` enumerates port names `high_network_%d` with `%d` starting from zero to the first index that is not connected.
+For each high network side port, The bus configures the link by calling `configureLink()`, with a fixed `50ps` latency on the link.
+The call back function for receiving events is method `processIncomingEvent()`.
+The configured link will then be pushed into the list of links, `highNetPorts_`, and the mapping from link ID to link object will also be inserted into `linkIdMap_`.
+The same process is conducted for low network ports as well, with the exception that the link objects will be inserted into `lowNetPorts_`.

+### Bus Operations